eulenfunk/packages/gluon-wificheck/README.md

 With this done you can add the package *gluon-wificheck* to your site.mk

 This branch of the script contains the wificheck version for the current master based on openwrt chaos-calmer (gluon 2016.1), but should work with 2015.1.x as well. (untested)
+Beware: this relies on IBSS/adhoc mode, not compatible with 802.11s-mesh yet.